 Professor Stacey A. Tovino is a leading expert in health law, bioethics, and the medical humanities.
+She has particular expertise in mental health law, health information confidentiality law, and neurolaw, and she frequently explores issues that lie at the intersection of health law and other fields, such as gaming law.
 Educated as both a lawyer and a humanist, Professor Tovino publishes her interdisciplinary work in textbooks, casebooks, edited readers, law reviews, medical and science journals, and ethics and humanities journals.
-Recent law review publications include articles in the Penn State Law Review, Oregon Law Review, Houston Law Review, Harvard Journal on Legislation, Harvard Journal of Law and Gender, Florida State University Law Review, Santa Clara Law Review, Virginia Journal of Law and Technology, and Houston Journal of Health Law and Policy.
+Recent law review publications include articles in the Tulane Law Review, Florida State University Law Review, Houston Law Review, University of Richmond Law Review, Kentucky Law Journal, Penn State Law Review, Harvard Journal on Legislation, and Harvard Journal of Law and Gender, among many other general and specialty journals.

 Professor Tovino is a frequent speaker on the local, national, and international level.
 She has been invited to guest lecture and present papers on a range of health law, bioethics and medical humanities topics at schools of law, medicine, public health, pharmacy, life sciences, health sciences and public policy, as well as undergraduate and graduate departments of neuroscience, biology, psychology, sociology, philosophy, and humanities across the country.